rage/java-programming/data/osa-3/2-listat.md

 <programming-exercise name='Can the value be found in the list' tmcname='osa03-Osa03_14.LoytyykoListalta'>

-// jesper: siis kysytäänkö aina neljä? vai lopettaako tyhjä merkkijono lukemisen?

 <!-- Tehtäväpohjassa on ohjelma, joka lukee käyttäjältä syötteitä.
 Lisää ohjelmaan toiminnallisuus, missä syötteiden lukemisen jälkeen kysytään vielä yhtä merkkijonoa.
 Ohjelma kertoo tämän jälkeen löytyikö käyttäjän syöttämä merkkijono listalta vai ei. -->

-In the exercise template there is a program that reads inputs from the user.
+In the exercise template there is a program that reads inputs from the user until an empty string is entered.
 Add the following functionality to it: after reading the inputs one more string is requested from the user.
 The program then tell whether that string was found in the list or not.

 <!-- <sample-output>